This is my main research page. More recent update posts, which I intend to write once every 2 or 3 months, are here

 The following summary is my view after being immersed in the subject for over 4 years.
 I will expand on specific areas in future posts (see above links for status update posts which I aim to release every 3 months).

 The evidence is now building that there is a huge genetic link to the disease.
 This may not be simple inheritance, but more complex linked genes/regulation.
-It is pretty well accepted that genetic susceptibility imposes a burden which with some environmental trigger(s) brings about the symptoms indicative of the disease.
+It is pretty well accepted that genetic susceptibility imposes a burden which with some environmental trigger(s) bring about the symptoms indicative of the disease.
 There is a lot of discussion on the internet regarding genetics and what these environmental factors could be.
 However, it is important to understand:

 1) The potential environmental factors are infinite